ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_9_Patch_Notes.md

     -   Compile Option
     -   Error Code

-### BUG-50997<a name=bug-50997></a> Results error can occur under certain conditions when using aggregate functions in subqueries that reference outer queries.
+### BUG-50997<a name=bug-50997></a> A results error can occur under certain conditions when using an aggregate function in a subquery that references an outer query.

 -   **module** : qp